Operational K-theory: Introduction

 \begin{theorem} For a smooth scheme $X$, the natural maps from $K^\circ(X)$ to $\opk^\circ(X)$ and from $\opk^\circ(X)$ to $K_\circ(X)$ are isomorphisms. \end{theorem}

 \begin{theorem} For any complete linear variety $X$, the natural map from $\opk^\circ(X)$ to $\Hom(K_\circ(X), \ZZ)$, induced by push forward to a point, is an isomorphism. \end{theorem}

 Here, the class of linear varieties is the one studied by Totaro in \cite{totaro}.
 It contains affine spaces of each dimension, the complement of any linear variety embedded in an affine space, and any variety stratified by linear varieties.
 For example, any toric variety or Schubert variety is a linear variety.
-One consequence of Theorem~\ref{t:simple-duality} is that $\opk(X)$ is finitely generated for any complete linear variety.
+One consequence of Theorem~\ref{t:simple-duality} is that $\opk^\circ(X)$ is finitely generated for any complete linear variety.

-The $\AA^1$-homotopy invariance of operational $K$-theory suggests the potential for interesting connections to Weibel's homotopy $K$-theory $KH_*(X)$, another variation on the $K$-theory of perfect complexes with good geometric properties on singular spaces, which is $\AA^1$-homotopy invariant by construction.
+The $\AA^1$-homotopy invariance of operational $K$-theory suggests the potential for interesting connections to Weibel's homotopy $K$-theory $KH^*(X)$, another variation on the $K$-theory of perfect complexes with good geometric properties on singular spaces, which is $\AA^1$-homotopy invariant by construction.
 See the original paper \cite{weibelKH}, as well as \cite[\S IV.12]{weibel} and \cite{haesemeyer} for details.
 In Section~\ref{s:kimura}, we make one first step toward exploring the relations between these theories.
 Let $K^\circ_{\mathrm{naive}}(X)$ denote the Grothendieck group of vector bundles on $X$.
-We show that if $X$ has a smooth Chow envelope then there is a natural map from the degree zero part of $KH_*(X)$ to $\opk(X)$, which forms one step in a natural sequence of maps\footnote{If $X$ is smooth, then each of these maps is an isomorphism.}
+In Corollary~\ref{c.kh} we show that if $X$ has a smooth birational envelope then there is a natural map from the degree zero part of $KH^*(X)$ to $\opk^\circ(X)$, which forms one step in a natural sequence of maps\footnote{If $X$ is smooth, then each of these maps is an isomorphism.}

 factoring the forgetful map $K^\circ_{\mathrm{naive}}(X) \rightarrow K_\circ(X)$.
 In particular, such a map exists for arbitrary varieties over a field of characteristic zero, and for toric varieties over an arbitrary field.
-Examples~\ref{ex:nodal} and \ref{ex:normal} show that $KH_\circ(X) \to \opk^\circ(X)$ is not always injective, even for normal schemes.
-We do not know whether it is surjective in general.
+Examples~\ref{ex:nodal}, \ref{ex:normal}, and \ref{ex:toric3} show that $KH^\circ(X) \to \opk^\circ(X)$ is not always injective, even for normal projective toric varieties.